Differential graded algebras for trivalent plane graphs and their representations: The coefficient ring

 branched over the set of vertices $V$ such that for each (open) face $f \in F$, the two connected components of $p^{-1}(f)$ are canonically labelled $+$ and $-$ respectively, with the property that if $\gamma$ is a curve on $\Lambda_G$ such that the curve $p \circ \gamma$ crosses precisely one edge transversely, then $\gamma$ either goes from a region labelled $+$ to a region labelled $-$, or exactly the opposite, from $-$ to $+$.

 It is clear from this description that transverse signed paths are identified canonically with paths on $\Lambda_G$ by lifting along $p$ and matching the starting label $\sigma$.
-Transverse signed loops are just transverse signed paths whose lifts are loops in $\Lambda_G$.
-Conversely, if we have a loop in $\Lambda_G$ which avoids the preimages of the vertices and passes transversely through the preimages of the edges, then its projection together with its initial label yield a transverse signed loop.
-We call such a loop on $\Lambda_G$ \emph{generic}, so that transverse signed loops correspond precisely to generic loops on $\Lambda_G$.
+Conversely, if we have a path in $\Lambda_G$ which avoids the preimages of the vertices and passes transversely through the preimages of the edges, then its projection together with its initial label yield a transverse signed path.
+We call such a path on $\Lambda_G$ \emph{generic}, so that transverse signed paths correspond precisely to generic paths on $\Lambda_G$.

-On the other hand, transverse signed loops give the geometric elements of $\Pi$.
-Hence, we may think of the geometric elements as those which arise from generic loops on $\Lambda_G$.
-Suppose now that two generic loops with the same base point are homotopic to each other.
+On the other hand, transverse signed paths give the geometric elements of $\Pi$.
+Hence, we may think of the geometric elements as those which arise from generic paths on $\Lambda_G$.
+Suppose now that two generic paths with the same endpoints are homotopic to each other.
 We may ask if they define the same geometric element in $\Pi$.
-The point is that a homotopy from a generic loop to another generic loop may in general pass through non-generic loops.
-However, so long as the homotopy is itself generic, it will only pass through non-generic loops a finite number of times, and the non-generic behavior is quite mild.
-Either: \begin{itemize} \item The family of loops passes through a vertex $\wt{v} \in \Lambda_G$ (corresponding to $v \in V$).
-In this case, so long as the homotopy is generic, this has the effect of changing the geometric element by the vertex relation $w_{v}$, which is trivial in $\Pi$, and hence there is actually no effect. \item The family of loops passes through a tangency to an edge.
-A good picture of the behavior for a generic homotopy is given by Move II in Figure \ref{fig:Moves_I-IV}, but where the purple curve is thought of as our loop (instead of a \emph{tine}).
+The point is that a homotopy from a generic path to another generic path may in general pass through non-generic paths.
+However, so long as the homotopy is itself generic, it will only pass through non-generic paths a finite number of times, and the non-generic behavior is quite mild.
+Either: \begin{itemize} \item The family passes through a vertex $\wt{v} \in \Lambda_G$ (corresponding to $v \in V$).
+In this case, so long as the homotopy is generic, this has the effect of changing the geometric element by the vertex relation $w_{v}$, which is trivial in $\Pi$, and hence there is actually no effect. \item The family passes through a tangency to an edge.
+A good picture of the behavior for a generic homotopy is given by Move II in Figure \ref{fig:Moves_I-IV}, but where the purple curve is thought of as our path at the critical moment (instead of a \emph{tine}).
 In this case, the word is modified by insertion of a product $\lambda_{e,\mathfrak{o}}\lambda_{e,\mathfrak{o}}^{-1}$, which is just the identity, and hence the geometric element remains unchanged. \end{itemize}